oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

     ![ODA Active](images/oda_active.png)

-## Task 2: Create REST Services for the OCI Functions
+## Task 3: Create REST Services for the OCI Generative AI Agent

 This task involves creating REST service which will be used by ODA to connect to OCI Generative AI Agent service.